kaelzhang/stock-pandas/docs/README.md

 # and specify the third parameter
 stock['macd:,,10']

-# We should wrap a parameter with parantheses if it contains `,`
+# We must wrap a parameter which is a nested command or directive
-# This returns a series of bool type
 stock['increase:(ma:20,close),3']
 ```